The New Republic: 1974–1979: Peretz ownership and eventual editorship

-Kinsley and Hertzberg editorships, 1979–1991
+1979–1991: Kinsley and Hertzberg editorships

-Michael Kinsley, a neoliberal, was editor (1979–1981, 1985–1989), alternating twice with the more leftleaning Hendrik Hertzberg (1981–1985; 1989–1991).
+Michael Kinsley was editor (1979–1981, 1985–1989), alternating twice with the more leftleaning Hendrik Hertzberg (1981–1985, 1989–1991).
 Kinsley was only 28 years old when he first became editor and was still attending law school.

-Writers for the magazine during this era included the neoliberals Mickey Kaus and Jacob Weisberg, along with Charles Krauthammer, Fred Barnes, Morton Kondracke, Sidney Blumenthal, Robert Kuttner, Ronald Steel, Michael Walzer, and Irving Howe.
+Writers for the magazine during this era included neoliberals Mickey Kaus and Jacob Weisberg, along with Charles Krauthammer, Fred Barnes, Morton Kondracke, Sidney Blumenthal, Robert Kuttner, Ronald Steel, Michael Walzer, and Irving Howe.

-In the 1980s, the magazine generally supported President Ronald Reagan's anticommunist foreign policy, including his provision of aid to the Nicaraguan Contras.
-The magazine's editors also supported both the Gulf War and the Iraq War and, reflecting its belief in the moral efficacy of American power, intervention in "humanitarian" crises, such as those in Bosnia and Herzegovina and Kosovo during the Yugoslav Wars.

 It was widely considered a "must read" across the political spectrum.
-An article in Vanity Fair judged it "the smartest, most impudent weekly in the country" and the "most entertaining and intellectually agile magazine in the country."
+An article in Vanity Fair called it "the smartest, most impudent weekly in the country" and the "most entertaining and intellectually agile magazine in the country."
 According to Alterman, the magazine's prose could sparkle and the contrasting views in its pages were "genuinely exciting."
 He added, "The magazine unarguably set the terms of debate for insider political elites during the Reagan era."

 The magazine won the respect of many conservative opinion leaders.
 Twenty copies were sent by messenger to the Reagan White House each Thursday afternoon.
 Norman Podhoretz called the magazine "indispensable, " and George Will called it "currently the nation's most interesting and most important political journal."
 National Review described it as "one of the most interesting magazines in the United States."

 Credit for its influence was often attributed to Kinsley, whose wit and critical sensibility were seen as enlivening, and Hertzberg, a writer for The New Yorker and speechwriter for Jimmy Carter.

 Hertzberg and Kinsley alternated as editor and as the author of the magazine's lead column, "TRB from Washington."
 Its perspective was described as center-left in 1988.

 A final ingredient that led to the magazine's increased stature in the 1980s was its "back of the book" or literary, cultural and arts pages, which were edited by Leon Wieseltier.
-Peretz discovered Wieseltier, then working at Harvard's Society of Fellows, and installed him in charge of the section.
-Wieseltier reinvented the section along the lines of The New York Review of Books and allowed his critics, many of them academics, to write longer, critical essays, instead of simple book reviews.
+Peretz discovered Wieseltier, then working at Harvard's Society of Fellows, and put him in charge of the section.
+Wieseltier reinvented the section along the lines of The New York Review of Books and allowed his critics, many of them academics, to write longer, critical essays instead of simple book reviews.
 Alterman calls the selection of Wieseltier "probably...
 Peretz's single most significant positive achievement" in running the magazine.
 Despite changes of other editors, Wieseltier remained as cultural editor.
 Under him the section was "simultaneously erudite and zestful," according to Alterman."